An Interview with Warren Byrum, Strategic Sourcing at Truist Financial

-In advance of the upcoming Association of National Advertisers' (ANA) Advertising Financial Management Conference, May 3-6 in Orlando, ANA’s Bill Duggan spoke with Warren Byrum, Senior Vice President, Strategic Sourcing and Procurement at Truist Financial Corporation and host of the conference.
+In advance of the upcoming Association of National Advertisers' (ANA) Advertising Financial Management Conference, May 3-6 in Orlando, ANA’s Bill Duggan spoke with Warren Byrum, Senior Vice President, strategic sourcing and procurement at Truist Financial Corporation and co-host of the conference.
 Warren shared his views on issues including the role of strategic sourcing, working with agency partners, AI, and more.

-Bill Duggan, ANA: Your career in strategic sourcing spans 25+ years at companies including J&J, American Express and now Truist Financial Corporation.
+Bill Duggan, ANA: Your career in strategic sourcing spans 25+ years.
 What has changed most re: strategic sourcing in that time?

 Duggan: What are the key KPIs for your role?
-While measuring cost savings is straightforward, how does one measure the value added?
+If it applies - while measuring cost savings is straightforward, how does one measure the value added?

-Byrum: The key KPIs center on driving both financial performance and strategic value for the business.
-While cost savings and efficiency gains are foundational measures, the real value added shows up in how well we improve capability, influence growth, and elevate decision quality across the organization.
+Byrum: The key KPIs for a strong strategic sourcing role center on driving both financial performance and strategic value for the business.
+While cost savings and efficiency gains are foundational measures, the real value shows up in how well we improve capabilities, influence growth, and elevate decision quality across the organization.
 I look at KPIs such as supplier innovation contributions, time to market improvements, category health metrics, stakeholder satisfaction, and the incremental revenue or margin enabled through better choices.
-These indicators help demonstrate that our work is not just about reducing spend, but about building competitive advantage and creating long term enterprise value.
+These indicators help demonstrate that our work is not just about reducing spend, but about building competitive advantage and creating long term enterprise value.”

 Duggan: How are you using AI today?
 And how are your agencies using AI?